Impeachment takeaways: Trump’s iron grip, McConnell delivers

-Takeaways from Wednesday’s expected acquittal as senators conduct just the third impeachment trial of a president:
+Takeaways from just the third impeachment trial of a president in U.S. history:

 TRUMP’S IRON GRIP ON GOP